Bira/octopus-carnival/_drafts/wir-mm2-4e-ant-giant.md

 Level-wise they're all early-to-mid Heroic, on par with the mundane guards and soldiers for most playable peoples.
-This means fighting the spread of a giant ant colony might be one of the common problems a sapient settlement has to deal with, on pair with bandits, stirges, or marauding goblins.
+This means fighting the spread of a giant ant colony might be one of the common problems a sapient settlement has to deal with, alongside bandits, stirges, or marauding goblins.

 ### Hive Worker